 The Columbian Exchange even explains why pasta marinara has tomato sauce.

-If you don't understand the Columbian Exchange, you cannot truly understand the forces that shape the world we live in today.
-You cannot understand why you speak the language you speak, why you live in the nation you live in, or even why you eat the food you eat.
+If you don't understand the Columbian Exchange, you can't truly understand the forces that shape the world we live in today.
+You can't understand why you speak the language you speak, why you live in the nation you live in, or even why you eat the food you eat.